BrittanyThirty/Portfolio/README.md

 #### Author: Brittany Thirtyacre
 * _Building a portfolio website (compilation of three days of projects) ultilizing HTML/HTML5, Bootstrap and CSS stylesheet/selectors to_ demonstrate current level of understanding.
 * _Creation of the following: a portfolio webpage using HTML and CSS, which will later act as the landing page of students' programming portfolio.
-Do not use a template to create your initial HTML and Bootstrap.
-Begin your work with an empty page and an initial empty commit._
 Inclusive of an accurately named CSS stylesheet and HTML file along with descriptive background, links to currently completed GitHub project pages, and a breif description of each project therein.
 ## Setup/Installation Requirements